CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

         * API: **/api/v4/submit/**
     2. The user queries the `is completed` API until the system says the submission is completed
         * API: **/api/v4/submission/is_completed/<ID>/**
-    3. The user pull the results for the submission
+    3. The user pulls the results for the submission
         * API: **/api/v4/submission/full/<ID>/**

     This is how this works in the backend: